Dori Monson: Hawk Talk

 Beginning in 2002, Monson hosted Hawk Talk, a day-of-game broadcast carried on the Seahawks Radio Network, that airs games of the NFL's Seattle Seahawks.
 Monson also anchored the pre-game, post-game and halftime shows during Seahawks broadcasts, when he was joined by Sam Adkins, Paul Moyer, and Dave Wyman.

 Coaching

 From 2010 to 2017, Monson was the head coach of the Shorecrest High School girls basketball team in Shoreline, Washington, prior to which he served two years as assistant coach.
 The period was recognized as the most successful in the program's history, with the team compiling a 125–72 record.
 In 2016, his team won the Washington state girls basketball championship and Monson was recognized as the state Coach of the Year.

 Personal life and death

 Monson was married with three daughters and lived in Lake Forest Park, Washington.
 He variously described himself as "right-leaning", "center right", and "libertarian".
 Monson stated publicly that he voted for Bob Barr in the 2008 presidential election.

-Monson died in a Seattle hospital on December 31, 2022, at the age of 61; he had suffered a cardiac event two days before.
+Monson died in a Seattle hospital on December 31, 2022, at the age of 61; he had suffered a cardiac arrest two days before.